Self Print or Lab Print

 - If you are going to use the same text or at least the style on more than one photograph, click on the drop-down menu and save it as an identity plate option

 When you are satisfied with the text, and optionally after you saved it, click on OK.
-Your text will likely appear in the middle of the page.
+Your text will appear in the middle of the page.
 Lightroom does not give the user an easy option to precisely position this text.
 I prefer this to be centered and here is how I do it:

 - Drag the text somewhere below the image